zero-to-sec/cybersecurity-journey/phase-1/MASTER-CHEATSHEET.md

 .Layer 3: Network - Its function is to add the IP sender and receiver to the data segment and create the packet.

 .Layer 4: Transport - Its function is to divide data into data segments to facilitate its rapid transfer without any data loss.
-It also determines the port for the device that will receive the data and chooses whether to use the UDP protocol (speed without guarantee) or TCP (guaranteed speed without speed).
+It also determines the port for the device that will receive the data and chooses whether to use the UDP protocol (speed without guarantee) or TCP (guaranteed delivery without speed).

 .Layer 5: Session - Its function is to create, maintain, and terminate sessions and perform synchronization between the two parties.